 PART A A. THE FIRST STEPS A1 How did you hear about the radon testing campaign? (media, letter, discussion,) A2 Why did you choose to perform a radon test?
-You knew what radon is/that you are living in a radon prone area Other: A3.1 A3.2 Do you remember the radon concentration in your house? (in Bq.m -3) Would you say the level of radon was? (high, moderate, low) Public meeting for the presentation of the result A4.1 Why did you choose to participate to the public meeting?
+You knew what radon is/that you are living in a radon prone area You knew people who have tested/will test for radon Radon A3.1 Do you remember the radon concentration in your house? (high, moderate, low) Public A4.1 Why did you choose to participate to the public meeting?
 You wanted to know more about radon A4.2 What results at the end of the meeting?
-You get the information you want about radon You knew about the other radon levels You were worrying about health/indoor quality
+You get the information you want about radon